Is Your Agency Digging Deep Enough to Discover Creative Gold?

-Most advertising agencies take an outside look at your marketing efforts, listen hand-in-chin to your CEO, throw together a creative brief, and then get to work.
+Most agencies take an outside look at your marketing efforts, listen hand-in-chin to your CEO, throw together a creative brief, and then get to work.
 We’ll look at your business and talk to your CEO, but that’s only the beginning.
-We dig even deeper to get a 360-degreee view of your company.
+We dig even deeper to get a 360-degree view of your company.
 During this invasive “Creative Archeology” process we always stumble upon nuggets of gold that most companies had no idea they were hiding.

 When we incorporated the interest rate in our ads, the amount of calls the loan processors received went through the roof.
 But more often than not, the callers hung up after only a few seconds on the phone.
 When our ads pitched specific products, the loan processors received less calls but they turned the leads into closed loans at a higher rate.
 So we changed our strategy from picking the low-hanging fruit to creating down-the-funnel messaging that led to closed loans.
 It worked.

-Step 2: Skimming the Surface
+STEP 2: Skim the Surface

 During this phase we’ll meet with your CEO, marketing director, and account executives to get the low down on your business.
 We’ll learn about your positioning, competitive marketplace, goals and objectives.